openrewrite/rewrite-docs/v1beta/visitor.md

 ```

 {% hint style="warning" %}
-Rewrite AST types are immutable.
+OpenRewrite AST types are immutable.
 So remember to always assign the result of a `with` call to a variable locally that you return at the end of the visit method.
 {% endhint %}

 ## Refactor Visitor Pipelines